Rosewood1985/ai-sports-edge/memory-bank/progress.md

   - A more comprehensive fix would require updating those parent packages as well

 Next, I'll continue with other high severity vulnerabilities, focusing on minimist.

+##### 8. minimist (High Severity Vulnerability)

+- **Current Version**: 1.2.8
+- **Latest Version**: 1.2.8
+- **Update Command**: `npm install minimist@latest --save --legacy-peer-deps`
+- **Result**: Already up to date
+- **Issues Encountered**: None
+- **Notes**:
+  - The package was already at the latest version (1.2.8)
+  - This package is widely used as a dependency in many other packages
+  - The update command reported "up to date, audited 2580 packages"
+  - The high severity vulnerabilities were likely in older versions of this package

+Next, I'll continue with other high severity vulnerabilities, focusing on json5.